5T33Z0/OCLP4Hackintosh/docs/Tahoe_Notes.md

 ## Intel CPU requirements:

 - Coffee Lake or newer
+- It looks like Ice Lake is not supported since the 2020 Intel macBook Air is not mentioned – only the Apple silicon model

 ## New features